Specialty Contact Lenses

 What are specialty contact lenses?

-Also called RGP lenses, rigid gas permeable contact lenses allow a high quantity of oxygen to reach your eye, thereby letting your eyes breathe.
-They are harder and more durable than soft contact lenses and provide sharper vision correction.
-RGP lenses are often a preferred choice for people with high astigmatism, high visual demands, or a vision prescription that requires multifocals.
+Rigid gas permeable (RGP) lenses are durable, oxygen-permeable contact lenses that allow your eyes to breathe while delivering crisp, clear vision.
+Unlike soft lenses, RGP lenses hold their shape on the eye and provide sharper vision correction.
+RGP lenses are often ideal for people with high astigmatism, high visual demands, or a vision prescription that requires multifocal lenses.

 Though they are also a type of rigid gas permeable lens, scleral lenses tend to be more comfortable than regular RGP lenses.
 Scleral lenses are larger and rest on the sclera, which is a less sensitive part of the eye than the cornea.

-• For patients with keratoconus, a condition in which the cornea is thinner than normal and bulges outward into a cone shape, standard soft contacts may not sit well and therefore scleral lenses can be a great alternative.
+- For patients with keratoconus, a condition where the cornea thins and bulges into a cone shape, standard soft contacts often don’t fit properly.
+In these cases, scleral lenses can be a great alternative.

-At a contact lens exam, we will evaluate a range of metrics and eye health markers, including your cornea shape and size and corrective vision needs.
-Once our doctors have gathered the information needed to gain a better understanding of your eyes, they will offer recommendations on specialty contact lenses that may be right for you.
-A specialty contact lens fitting will follow to ensure that your contacts rest correctly on your eyes and provide you with clear vision and a fit that feels comfortable.
+During your contact lens exam, we will evaluate a range of metrics and eye health markers, including your cornea shape and size and corrective vision needs.
+Once our eye doctors have this information, we will recommend specialty contact lenses that may be right for you.
+We will then perform a specialty contact lens fitting to ensure that your contacts rest correctly on your eyes, provide you with clear vision, and fit comfortably.